nonken/hurricane/README.md

 ### 1. Buy a domain where you can manage DNS

 ### 2. Create a GitHub API token
 1. Go to [GitHub](https://github.com/settings/tokens) and create an API key.
-The key needs to include all `repo` and all `admin:repo_hook` permission.
+The key needs to include all `repo` and all `admin:repo_hook` permissions.
 2. Store key in AWS Secret manager.
 Name the key as you like and paste the GitHub key as a value.

 ### 3. Create ACM certificate